platenio/platen/modules/platen/docs/markup/section.md

 ---
-title: Section
+title: Section Lists
+weight: 200
 summary: >-
-  Documentation on the `section` language ID for codeblocks, which makes it possible for you to add a list of links to pages in a content section with their summary to provide context for those pages.
+  Documentation on the `section` language ID for codeblocks, which adds a list of links to pages in a content section with their summary to provide context for those pages.
 Platen:
   TitleAsHeading: true
 Memo:
   Name: section
+  MungeTitle: false
   Kind: Renderer.Codeblock
   Data:
     root: